pranavs99/jekyll-now/_posts/2018-08-19-aiml-linear-and-logistic-regression.md

 ## But what is regression in the first place?

-Before we even talk about regression, we need to talk about the goal of statistics: to determine knowledge from data points.
-Regression is simply a manifestation of that.
+Before we even talk about regression, let's consider the goal of statistics: to determine knowledge from data points.
+Regression one of the ways we can accomplish this.
 In **simple linear regression**, the act of regression on a two-variable graph, we're going to come up with an equation of a *line* that best represents the data we have here.
 This is known as the **line of best fit**.

 *An important aside: regression is not used when there is a deterministic relationship, such as diameter to circumference.
 Regression is only used when there is* no known deterministic relationship *and we must therefore attempt to establish a* statistical relationship.